baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 ## EMP

+- Does not disable an already-activated effect, only prevents new.
 - TODO on LASERS, MISSILES, MELEE, ARTILLERY, ZAPPER, REPAIR, CLOAKING, SHIELD, REFLECT, TELEPORT, LANDMINES, or EMP.

 ## Repair